IriLrnr/ProjetoFinalJB/report/report.md

 ![](../figs/position/final_distribution_V2_multi.png)

 And they do.
-But it is visible that there is still some agglutination.
+But it is visible that there is still some clustering.

 ![](../figs/species/number_spp_V2_multi.png)